Slamy/Wiki_MiSTer/Home.md

 ## What is it?

 MiSTer is a port of the well-known [MiST project](https://github.com/mist-devel/mist-board/wiki) to a larger field-programmable gate array (FPGA) and faster [ARM](https://en.wikipedia.org/wiki/ARM_architecture) processor.
 MiSTer provides modern video output through HDMI (VGA and analog audio are still available via an optional daughter board).
 It's based on the [**Terasic DE10-nano**](http://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=167&No=1046) board.
-Here are some improvement over the MiST board:
+Here are some improvements over the MiST board:

 * Altera Cyclone V SE FPGA with 110,000LE (41,500ALM) and 5,570Kbit of Block RAM.
 * ARM Cortex A9 dual-core CPU at 800MHz.